 If there's an effect, there's a cause.
 In order for something to happen, something else must make it happen.
 It's the same with emotional eating, it just doesn't happen randomly.
 Here are some of the factors that may influence and trigger emotional eating.

 Acknowledging you have an eating disorder is the first step in curing and preventing it from happening again.
-Denial will only make it worse over time and it will come to a point where you would end up with diseases that have the potential to be life threatening.
+Denial will only make it worse over time and it will come to a point where you would end up with diseases that have the potential to be life-threatening.
+Don’t despair!
+There’s a way out of this vicious circle.
+Although serious this problem is manageable with effective and well-structured strategy.
 If you think you or a loved one have emotional eating problems, we compiled a list of ways to curb the problem and make regain full control of your body.

 The general idea behind emotional eating treatment is enabling the person to develop a healthier relationship with food in the form of better eating habits, trigger recognition, and ways to prevent or reduce the chances of succumbing to food.